 Every year, Security Magazine hosts the following three Contests to highlight the best of the best when it comes to enterprise security.
 Click the links below to find out more about each contest and how to qualify.

-The Security 500 report showcases the security profession's leaders and their organizations.
-They are proven as both accomplished security executives and exceptional business leaders.
-This report includes the biggest challenges and targets for where billions of dollars will be invested to manage enterprise risk and improve enterprise security, as identified in the annual Security 500 Survey.
-Nominations will be accepted through July 31, 2020.
+The Security Benchmark Report showcases our profession's organizations and serves to examine the maturity of a company’s security program.
+This report includes the biggest challenges and targets for where billions of dollars will be invested to manage enterprise risk and improve security as identified in the annual Security Benchmark Survey.

 Each year, Security magazine honors top security executives who are positively impacting the security industry and their enterprise.
 In this annual report, learn how these security leaders climbed the ranks to provide an overall positive impact that their security projects, programs or departments have on their shareholders, organizations, colleagues and the general public.
 These leaders are nominated by their colleagues and associates.
 If you know someone (or are someone) who fits this bill – let us know by submitting a nomination form.